shahdhruv29/Fairness-and-Privacy-in-Machine-Learning/fairnessandprivacy.md

 We begin by studying fairness notions in machine learning, referring to [FairML].
 Here, we get introduced to the existing notions of fairness and some sociotechnical contexts in which they are used.
 We also review the basics of Differential Privacy introduced by [Dwork *et al.*] and then move forward to learn about Differential Privacy in Machine Learning, referring to the in-depth literature review on the subject given by the book [DPML].
 Next, we review the literature at the intersection of fairness and differential privacy, particularly the survey by [Fioretto *et al.*].
 Next, we present some interesting research done in the intersection of these areas and attempt to identify potential research questions.

+## Differential Privacy and Fairness

+There has been a lot of recent work in this domain, with many interesting research questions.
+I will describe some of the papers we reviewed in this domain and discuss some interesting questions answered in these works.

+First, we review the survey by [Fioretto *et al.*].
+This survey provides a precise technical understanding of the problems of analysing a privacy-preserving machine learning system under a fairness lens.
+The survey focuses on two types of privacy-preserving machine learning setups, namely *Decision Tasks* and *Learning Tasks*, and provides detailed theoretical references and empirical proofs on how differential privacy can affect the fairness of the system.